Best small cars under $20,000

 The catch is that car tyres come in a huge range of sizes and applications and, unlike a fridge which only has to fit in the space in your kitchen, a car tyre can’t afford to be the wrong one.

 The most important thing when buying new tyres for your car is to buy ones that are suitable for your car.

 Carmakers go to great lengths during the new model development phase to select the best tyres to fit to their cars.

-Working with the big brand name tyre companies carmakers seek tyres with the optimum blend of road noise, ride comfort, handling, braking, efficiency and wear rate.
+Working with the big brand name tyre companies, car-makers aim to develop tyres with the optimum blend of road noise, ride comfort, handling, braking, efficiency and wear rate.

-When it comes to replacing the tyres, the original tyres specified are generally best.
+It was once the case that when it came to replacing the tyres, the original tyres specified were generally best.

 To find out about the tyres the carmaker recommends fitting to your car refer to the owner's manual.

 There you will find the recommended tyre defined by its size, speed rating and load rating.
 They are the things you need to know when shopping for new tyres.

 Generally the carmaker won't nominate a particular brand of tyre, that's left to you to decide, but you could use the brand that was fitted when the car was new as a guide.

 How to choose tyres should begin with the basics; what size and types are right for your car.